rocket-pool/old.docs.rocketpool.net/src/guides/node/native.md

 ::::

-Next, grab the validator restart script - Rocket Pool will use this when it needs to restart your Validator Client to load new keys after you create a new minipool:
+Next, grab the validator restart script—Rocket Pool uses this script when it needs to restart your validator client (for example, to load new keys after you create a new minipool):

 ```shell
 wget https://github.com/rocket-pool/smartnode-install/raw/release/install/scripts/restart-vc.sh -O /srv/rocketpool/restart-vc.sh